MarvNC/JP-Resources/readme.md

 - I personally then select the first thirty or so cards and randomly sort them again using the random sort option for more variability when reviewing.

 Alternatively you could use the [AnkiAutoReorder](https://github.com/KamWithK/AnkiAutoReorder) addon.
-I have not personally tried it though.
+I have not personally tried it yet though.

 #### Frequency Order